 South Korea has a public healthcare system (National Health Insurance (NHI)) and optional private health insurance.
 Public healthcare is financed in a similar way to other nations with public healthcare – paid by national insurance and the amount you pay depends on how much you earn.

-Expatriates are included in the public healthcare system, and any medical costs will be subsidised for the most part, including prescription medication, curative care, dental care and even specialist care.
-Premiums are applicable however, and charges are applied for medical consultations, though when you do have to pay extra it is usually very affordable.
-As an expatriate, you must take your Alien Registration Card to a local medical centre or hospital to register for NHI.
+Expatriates are included in the public healthcare system, and any medical costs will be subsidized for the most part, including prescription medication, curative care, dental care, and even specialist care.
+Premiums are applicable, however, and charges are applied for medical consultations, though when you do have to pay extra it is usually very affordable.
+As an expatriate, you must take your Alien Registration Card to a local medical center or hospital to register for NHI.

 Certain conditions are not covered financially by public healthcare (such as cancer), but instead covered by private chronic-healthcare plans which immigrants often take out.
 Despite the coverage of Korea's public health system, it is always best to take out comprehensive health insurance before you go.

 In South Korea, and especially in Seoul, you can expect very good medical facilities, well-equipped hospitals and plenty of pharmacies, with many English-speaking doctors in public hospitals and specialist international centers with large numbers of English-speaking doctors and staff.